Discordant Relaxations of Misspecified Models

-We start by constructing the 95\% confidence region for the identified sets of the average structural functions $E[Y_d]$, $d \in \{0,1\}$ and the average treatment effect $E[Y_1-Y_0]$ under the \cite{Manski1990} mean independence assumption, i.e., $\Theta_I(MI)$, and under the MIV assumption, i.e. $\Theta_I(MIV)$.
-In addition we construct an estimate of our misspecification robust bounds under the AMIV assumption.
-Recall that when $z^*$ is equal to the lowest value in the support of $Z$, the AMIV equals to the MI assumption, while when $z^*$ is equal to the highest value in the support of $Z$, the AMIV equals to the MIV assumption.
+We start by constructing the 95\% confidence region for the identified sets of the average structural functions $E[Y_d]$, $d \in \{0,1\}$ and the average treatment effect $E[Y_1-Y_0]$ under the \cite{Manski1990} mean independence assumption, denoted as $\Theta_I(MI)$, and under the MIV assumption, denoted as $\Theta_I(MIV)$.
+In addition, we construct an estimate of our misspecification robust bounds under the AMIV assumption, denoted as $\Theta^*_I(AMIV)$, using the following steps: